 What are fake braces?
-Fake braces are trending among teens in some countries where orthodontic treatment is associated with a high-dollar lifestyle.
+Fake braces are trending among teens in some countries where orthodontics treatment is associated with a high-dollar lifestyle.
 And as bizarre as it may sound, for some, getting fake braces is just as cool as getting a funky haircut or a tattoo.

 If you’re a concerned parent or a curious teenager who wants to know more about this trend, read on.
 In this article, we will dive deeper into artificial braces and the negative effects of wearing them.
 We will also answer the following questions:

 - Can you get fake braces?